MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/group-calling.md

 ### On Teams desktop

-- You can only view the shared space of Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users.
+- You can **view** the shared space of Dynamics 365 Remote Assist mobile and Dynamics 365 Remote Assist HoloLens users.

-## Adding and receiving annotations
+## Add and receive annotations

 ### On Dynamics 365 Remote Assist mobile